dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 It consists of the steps described in this document:

 First, prepare your data as explained below.
-Then, startup a local SIPI instance.
+Then, startup a local DSP stack.
-Finally, use the `enhanced-xmlupload` command to preprocess the multimedia files locally, upload them to the server, and create the resources of the XML file on the DSP server.
+Finally, use the `enhanced-xmlupload` command to preprocess the multimedia files locally, upload them to the server (local or remote), and create the resources of the XML file on the DSP server.
 This first step uses multithreading to speed up the process.